SMERSH: Other activities

 SMERSH activities included "filtering" the soldiers and forced labourers recovered from captivity.
 SMERSH was actively involved in the capture of Soviet citizens who had been active in anti-communist armed groups fighting on the side of Nazi Germany such as the Russian Liberation Army, the Cossack Corps of Pyotr Krasnov, and the Organization of Ukrainian Nationalists.

 As the war concluded, SMERSH was given the assignment of finding Adolf Hitler and, if possible, capturing him alive or recovering his body.
 Red Army officers and SMERSH agents reportedly found Hitler's partially burned corpse near the Führerbunker after his suicide and conducted an investigation to confirm his death and identify the remains that were secretly buried at SMERSH headquarters in Magdeburg until April 1970, when they were exhumed, completely cremated, and dumped.

 SMERSH fought the Armia Krajowa and post-war organisations participating e.g. in the Augustów roundup.

-GURK SMERSH HQ Organization
+GUKR SMERSH HQ Organization

 A separate attachment to GKO decision No. 3222-ss/ov detailed the organisation of SMERSH and its branches in the Army: